 - In the “Identify Feed Source” window, select or confirm the appropriate feed; if more than one option is shown, select the one with an address containing category/podcasts/.

 - Review the Feed Title and Feed Address; you can change these, or keep them the way they are.
+Optionally, you can add a link for a cover image to Podcast image location, but iTunes requires that image to be 1400×1400 pixels.
 Then click the Next button.

 - At the “Congrats” page, copy the feed address shown — it starts with feeds.feedburner.com and ends with the title you confirmed in the step just above.